GabrielMoreau/winsoft-main/virtualbox/README.md

-# VirtualBox - Hypervisor for virtual machines
+# VirtualBox7 - Oracle Hypervisor for virtual machines

 VirtualBox supports the creation and management of guest virtual machines running Windows, Linux.